My Explore NH in the Fall Bucket List

 Go to the Laconia pumpkin festival

 The Laconia pumpkin festival is something that we’ve never been to.
 It’s a street festival with food and craft vendors.
-According to their website, they have a carved pumpkin tower, rides, and a car show, among many other events.
-I can’t wait to check it out.
+According to their website, they have a carved pumpkin tower that is at least 3 stories tall, rides, and a car show, among many other events.
+It’s a great way to spend the day.